 She said once the lakes and rivers thaw out they won't see any more cases because the birds switch to fish and not left-over hunting remains.

-Chapter two: Bald eagle dies of an advanced case of lead poisoning: The eagle was found lying down on the ice at North Pond
+Bald eagle dies of an advanced case of lead poisoning: The eagle was found lying down on the ice at North Pond

 Avian Haven reported the death of a bald eagle that was admitted Thursday, Jan.
 2.